-The Psalmist takes us back thousands of years, and the people of the time back hundreds of years, to when God called Israel out of Egypt.
+The psalmist takes us back thousands of years to when God called Israel out of Egypt.

-These examples don’t draw attention to Israel, to the individuals, to the tribes etc – to the people.
-BUT instead the examples point to God, that HE IS GREAT, that HE IS ABOVE ALL GODS.
+The examples used do not draw attention to Israel themselves, to humanity – But rather point to God.
+That HE IS GREAT, that HE IS ABOVE ALL GODS.

-What a God we have!
-Hallelujah!
-He is so very worthy of our trust.
+What a God we have – He is so very worthy of our trust.

 We praise Your Name today, what a God You are – There is none like You!